Multi-Channel Far-Field Speaker Verification with Large-Scale Ad-hoc Microphone Arrays: Proposed method

-where $\mathbf{W}^{cc}_{O} \in \mathbb{R}^{N \times N}$ is a weight matrix of the linear projection layer.
-After that, the position-wise feed-forward network (FFN) with ReLU activation is applied to $\mathbf{Z}_{t}^{cc}$ to generate the output of the current cross-channel processing layer.
-Layer normalization \cite{ba2016layer} is applied on the input before the attention module and FFN module, separately.
-A residual connection \cite{he2016deep} is applied between the input and output of the attention module as well as the FFN to alleviate the gradient dispersion problem \cite{liang2021attention}.
+As shown in Figure~\ref{fig:SA}, Layer Normalization \cite{ba2016layer} is applied to the input of the two self-attention modules separately.
+A residual connection \cite{he2016deep} is applied between the input and output of the self-attention module to alleviate the vanishing gradient problem \cite{liang2021attention}.